Introduction to Ansible with_items

 Examples of Ansible with_items

-Now by using examples, we will see about Ansible with_items plugin, which you might have to use in day to day operations.
-We will take some examples, but before going there, we first see our lab, we used for testing purpose.
-In the practice lab, we have Ansible control server “ansible-controller” and two target machines named host-two and host-one.
+Using examples, we will now see about the Ansible with_items plugin, which you might have to use in day-to-day operations.
+We will take some examples, but before going there, we first see our lab used for testing.
+In the practice lab, we have an Ansible control server, “ansible-controller,” and two target machines named host-two and host-one.

 Example #1

 In this example, we will see how different lists will be treated by Ansible with_items.
-We will provide different type of lists to it and use Ansible debug module to check the output.
-For this purpose we have a playbook like below.
+We will provide different types of lists to it and use Ansible debug module to check the output.
+For this purpose, we have a playbook like the one below.

 Code: